-- Designation of a Review Committee: By default, Council is the Review Committee.
-Council may designate or appoint a Review Committee upon adoption of this Plan. - 2.
-Review and Commenting on Financial Incentive Applications: The Review Committee is responsible for reviewing financial incentive applications and commenting on the applications, and contributing to the recommendation of whether to approve an application. - 3.
-Decisions on Financial Incentive Applications:The Review Committee will meet at the request of the Administrator to discuss application(s) for financial incentive applications and make a decision on the application. - 4.
-Objectivity: The Review Committee will make decisions in an objective manner, and will declare any interests and refrain from participating in the decision making where they have an interest in an application. - 5.
-Site Visits: Members of the Review Committee may request a site visit, to be coordinated by the Administrator. - 6.
+- decisions in an objective manner, and will declare any interests and refrain from participating in the decision making where they have an interest in an application. - Site Visits: Members of the Review Committee 5. may request a site visit, to be coordinated by the Administrator. - 6.
 Input into the Monitoring and Evaluation Strategy: The Review Committee will participate and provide input into the Plan Monitoring and Evaluation Strategy upon request by the Administrator.